Call for Papers

 Submissions of pre-organized panels and roundtables are strongly encouraged and will be given preference in the selection process.
-Panel, paper, and poster proposals will clearly explain their topics and questions in ways that will be understandable to the broad membership of the SMH, not only to those interested in the specific topics in question.
+Panel and paper proposals will clearly explain their topics and questions in ways that will be understandable to the broad membership of the SMH, not only to those interested in the specific topics in question.
 Additionally, the SMH encourages the representation of the full diversity of its membership and especially values panel and roundtable proposals that reflect the organization’s diversity of institutional affiliations, various career paths and ranks, gender, race, and ethnicity.

-- Individual paper proposals are also welcome and must include a 300-word abstract of the paper, and one-page vita with contact information and email address.
+- Individual paper proposals are also welcome and must include a paper title, 300-word abstract of the paper, and one-page vita with contact information and email address.
 If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair and commentator.

 Proposals will be judged according to the following criteria:

 - Proposal explains the topic, research questions, methodologies, and historiographic significance to specialists and non-specialists alike can understand or explains how the panel will be of value to a range of SMH members teaching military history courses.
 (10 points)

 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)